Yash-Kunal/Scriptly/README.md

 ---

+Scriptly redefines remote teamwork for developers and students.
+This MERN-stack application offers a dynamic, real-time environment that eliminates the friction of traditional pair programming.
+At its core is a powerful editor that supports a vast range of programming languages and is highly customizable with various themes and font styles.
+By seamlessly integrating a live code editor with real time chatting and file sharing, Scriptly provides a cohesive and efficient workspace.
+This unified approach ensures that all collaborators are on the same page, turning what was once a clunky, multi-tool process into a fluid and intuitive experience.

+---

+## 🛠️ Tech Stack
+- **Frontend:** React.js, TypeScript, Tailwind CSS
+- **Backend:** MongoDB, Node.js, Express.js, WebSockets (Socket.IO)
+- **Code Execution API:** Piston API (for running code in multiple languages)

+---
 ## 🚀 Features
 - **Real-time Collaborative Editing** – Multiple users can edit the same code file simultaneously.
 - **Built-in Chat Support** – Communicate with collaborators directly within the editor.